rmoehn/cartpole/interruptibility/discussion.md

 When the learners get interrupted everytime the cart goes too far to the right, they keep the cart further to the left compared to when no interruptions happen.
-Presumably, this is because the learners get more reward if they're not interrupted and keeping to the left makes interruptions less likely.
+Presumably, this is because the learners get more reward if they're not interrupted, and keeping to the left makes interruptions less likely.
 This is what I expected.
 I see two ways to go further with this.

  * Armstrong and Orseau investigate reinforcement learners in finite